cns-iu/cns-humanexus-2.0/docs/readme.md

 ## HRA Pop Helios

-The 3d HRA Pop Helios animation was done using open access data from GTEx v9 release from the project named “Adult GTEx” -> “Single cell.”
+The 3D HRA Pop Helios animation was implemented using open access data from GTEx v9 release from the project named “Adult GTEx” -> “Single cell.”
 This data can be downloaded from the [GTEx Portal](https://gtexportal.org/home/downloads/adult-gtex/single_cell).
 Currently, we are using GTEx 8 tissues snRNA-Seq Data.
 The program basically creates a k-nearest neighbors network for biological data and prepares it to be exported to [Helios-Web](heliosweb.io).
 This program is accessible at [GitHub](https://github.com/cns-iu/hra-pop-helios).
 It comes along with a README file with detailed instructions on how to access the data and follow the steps to get the 3D model.